 Based on the above formulation, we can now define an optimization framework.
-The energy functional $E(f_{\mathbf{a},\mathbf{b}})$ is designed to be as rigid as possible (ASAP) at specific points (typically medial axis points), to ensure global smoothness (by minimizing the Hessian magnitude), and to satisfy user constraints at certain points (i.e., deforming specific points to the positions defined by the user).
+The energy functional $E(f_{\mathbf{a},\mathbf{b}})$ is designed to enforce as-rigid-as-possible (ARAP) behavior at specific points (typically medial axis points), ensure global smoothness (by minimizing the Hessian magnitude), and satisfy user constraints at designated points (i.e., deforming specific points to the user-defined positions).
 For discrete sampling, this problem is formulated as:

-Here, $\mathbf{a}_{0}$ and $\mathbf{b}_{0}$ represent the values of the source cage.
-The formulation here aligns more closely with \citet{2025VariationalBiharmonic} than with the earlier work \cite{2009VariationalGC}, which employs soft positional constraints $\|f_{\mathbf{a},\mathbf{b}}(q_i)-f_i\|_{2}^{2}$; however, experiments also demonstrate that soft constraints effectively satisfy the requirements.
-We also introduce a regularization term $\|\mathbf{a}-\mathbf{a}_{0}\|_{F}^{2}+\|\mathbf{b}-\mathbf{b}_{0}\|_{F}^{2}$ with a small value of $\lambda_3$ to ensure minimal deviation while improving optimization stability.
-We apply the local/global strategy to solve this problem~\cite{2007ARAP, 2008LocalGlobal, 2009VariationalGC}.
-Specifically, in the local step, we fix $\mathbf{a},\mathbf{b}$ and solve for the optimal rotation matrices $\mathbf{R}_i$.
-This is a well-known orthogonal Procrustes problem, which can be efficiently solved using singular value decomposition.
-In the global step, we fix $\mathbf{R}_i$ and solve for $\mathbf{a},\mathbf{b}$.
-This constitutes an unconstrained least-squares problem, which can be straightforwardly transformed into a linear system.
+Here, $\mathbf{a}_{0}$ and $\mathbf{b}_{0}$ denote the values of the input source cage.
+This formulation aligns more closely with \citep{2025VariationalBiharmonic} than with the earlier work \citep{2009VariationalGC}, which employs soft positional constraints $\|f_{\mathbf{a},\mathbf{b}}(\mathbf{q}_i)-\mathbf{f}_i\|_{2}^{2}$.
+Experiments demonstrate that soft constraints can effectively satisfy the requirements.
+Since the number of optimized variables is typically much larger than the number of constraints, we incorporate a regularization term $\|\mathbf{a}-\mathbf{a}_{0}\|_{F}^{2}+\|\mathbf{b}-\mathbf{b}_{0}\|_{F}^{2}$ to enhance the optimization stability.
+Further details regarding parameter selection and sampling point selection will be provided in the experiment section.
+We apply the local/global strategy to solve Eq.~\eqref{eq:variational_opt_for}~\cite{2007ARAP, 2008LocalGlobal, 2009VariationalGC}.
+Specifically, in the local step, we fix $\mathbf{a}$ and $\mathbf{b}$ to solve for the optimal rotation matrices $\mathbf{R}_i$.
+This step formulates a well-known orthogonal Procrustes problem, which can be efficiently solved via singular value decomposition.
+In the global step, we fix $\mathbf{R}_i$ to solve for $\mathbf{a}$ and $\mathbf{b}$, resulting in an unconstrained least-squares problem that can be directly reduced to a linear system.

-The variational shape deformation presented in this section underscores the value of establishing the anisotropic Green coordinates formulation, especially when compared to the similarity Green deformation discussed in Section~\ref{sec:5}.
-We denote the deformation map of isotropic Green coordinates as $f^{\prime}_{\mathbf{a}^{\prime},\mathbf{b}^{\prime}}(\eta^{\prime})$.
-Based on the preceding analysis, the deformation mapping can be expressed as